QuaSi-Software/Documentation/docs/resie_fundamentals.md

 #### Outside-in approach

 The general approach for determining the order is best described as an outside-in order, where "outside" refers to the network boundaries and "inner" refers to energy systems whose operation depends on information from systems on the outside.
-The information travels from the outer to the inner systems, in each step providing depending systems with the required details for calculating dispatch.
-Lets us consider an energy net with five systems, as illustrated in the following simplified diagram:
+The information travels from the outer to the inner systems, in each step providing depending systems with the required details for calculating operation.
+Let us consider an energy net with five systems, as illustrated in the following simplified diagram:

 ![Illustration of outside-in algorithm, initial state](fig/outside_in_algorithm_part_1.png)